Author: Jarod Bona

 If you did this, you’d save a lot of money, in the short run.

 Bid rigging is also a criminal antitrust violation that can lead to jail time.
-Bid-rigging conduct also leads to civil antitrust litigation.
+And it often leads to civil antitrust litigation too.
 Many years ago, when I was still with DLA Piper, I spent a lot of time on a case that included bid-rigging allegations in the insurance and insurance brokerage industries called In re Insurance Brokerage Antitrust Litigation.

 But back to bid-rigging: You probably get the gist of what it is already, but just in case, below are a few forms that bid rigging can take.
 I recommend that you read the DOJ antitrust primer on price-fixing, bid rigging, and market allocation schemes for more detail.

 Bid Rotation is our example above, where each of the conspirators takes their turn as the low bidder, while the others either don’t bid or bid poorly, such that the chosen bid will win.